 WisR was founded by Carina Roth, Klaudia Bachinger, and Martin Melcher.

 The startup was founded by siblings Jessica and Daniel Krauter.

 Tenetrio is a sustainable food product for dog owners to feed to their furry friends.
-The startup produces the dog food from their breeded insects, an alternative to meat, that contributes a healthy lifestyle for dogs and the environment.
+The startup produces the dog food from insects that they breed, an alternative to meat, that contributes a healthy lifestyle for dogs and the environment.
 Tenetrio CEO, Dr. Ina M. Henkel, explained why insects are easier to maintain and more nutritious for dogs to consume.
 On top of that, the environment is considered as well.

 The startup was founded by Dr. Ina M. Henkel, Sabrina Jaap, and Katrin Kühn.